-If the member is deferred, the treasurer must determine if the bylaws that were in effect when the member separated allowed for the payment of interest during the member's period of deferral.
-If the payment of interest is authorized, the bylaws should specify how the interest is calculated.
-Interest may be paid at a flat five percent during the period of deferral, for example, or may be paid at a variable rate.
-The interest payment method must also be determined.
-Interest may be paid for the entire period that the member is deferred, or may be paid for only the completed months or calendar years that the member was deferred.
-The relief association treasurer should review the bylaws and the association's past practice when determining deferred interest calculations.
+If the member is deferred, the treasurer must determine if the bylaws that were in effect when the member separated allowed for the crediting of interest during the member's period of deferral.
+If the crediting of interest is authorized, the bylaws should specify how the interest is calculated.
+Interest may be credited at a flat five percent during the period of deferral, for example, or may be credited at a variable rate.
+The interest crediting method must also be determined.
+Interest may be credited for the entire period that the member is deferred or may be credited only for the completed months or calendar years that the member was deferred.
+The relief association treasurer should review the bylaws and the relief association's past practice when determining deferred interest calculations.

-The relief association should retain copies of its calculations and all other documentation regarding the payments.
+The relief association should be sure to retain copies of its calculations and all other documentation regarding the payments.

-A flow chart that illustrates steps for calculating a defined-benefit lump-sum service pension can be found below.
+A flow chart is attached that illustrates steps for calculating a defined-benefit lump-sum service pension.